cksystemsteaching/selfie/README.md

 3. a self-hosting hypervisor called hypster which is based on a tiny microkernel implemented in mipster and provides MIPSter virtual machines that can host all of selfie, that is, starc, mipster, and hypster itself, and
 4. a tiny C* library called libcstar utilized by selfie.

+There is also a simple SAT solver implemented in selfie that will eventually become part of a self-verifying theorem prover.
+This is ongoing work.

 For further information and support please refer to [http://selfie.cs.uni-salzburg.at](http://selfie.cs.uni-salzburg.at)

 ## Supported Platforms